Library Policies

 Accessibility - Attending Programs, Activities and Meetings

-The Santa Monica Public library is wheelchair accessible and welcome persons of all abilities.
+The Santa Monica Public library is wheelchair accessible and welcomes persons of all abilities.
 For special accommodations such as a sign language interpreter, taped text, Braille, audio description, captioning or if you require printed materials in an alternate format, please contact Library Administration at (310) 458-8606 at least one week prior to the program or e-mail library@santamonica.gov.
 Library Administration office hours are Monday thru Friday, 8:30am to 5:30pm.
 TTY/TDD users may call (310) 395-8499.

 If you wish to attend a meeting of any City commission or the City Council or any other public meeting or activity sponsored by the City of Santa Monica and want to request a disability-related accommodation, please call the City’s ADA Coordinator at (310) 458-8701 at least three business days in advance so that appropriate accommodations may be made.
 Office hours are 7:30am to 5:30pm, Monday thru Thursday, and 8am to 5pm on alternate Fridays.
 TTY/TDD users may call (310) 458-8696.